sceckert/Data-and-Literary-Study-Spring2022/_week5/research-exercise-5.md

 Let's explore the dataset!

 + 1b.
-Using the [Open Syllabus Project's Explorer viewer](https://opensyllabus.org/), search the "Titles" for The Souls of Black Folk
+Using the [Open Syllabus Project's Explorer viewer](https://opensyllabus.org/), search the ["Titles" portal](https://opensyllabus.org/results-list/titles?size=50) for *The Souls of Black Folk*
 	+ What did you find?
 Did anything surprise you?
-	+ Using the [Titles portal]((https://opensyllabus.org/results-list/titles?size=50)), search for both The Souls of Black Folk and Princeton
+	+ Using the ["Titles" portal](https://opensyllabus.org/results-list/titles?size=50), search for both The Souls of Black Folk and Princeton
 + 1c.
 Using the ["Schools" portal](https://opensyllabus.org/results-list/schools?size=50), search a look at the syllabi specific to Princeton.
 	+ Are there patterns you notice?
 + 1d.
 Open the [Open Syllabus Project's Galaxy viewer](https://galaxy.opensyllabus.org/),